apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

 ### PyArrow

 A lot of work has been put into adding type annotations.
-It all started in July ar EuroPython sprints and the code is now ready to be reviewed and merged.
+It all started in July at EuroPython sprints and the code is now ready to be reviewed and merged.
 Some more review capacity will be needed to get this over the finish line.
 The work has been championed by [rok](https://github.com/rok).